 - The National Home Builders Association also has a Certified Aging in Place Specialist designation.
 The search page to find a home building specialist with this CAPS designation can be found here.

 - Age in Place gives tips on home modifications and other considerations for making your home or any home more accessible.
-There website is www.ageinplace.com.
+Their website is www.ageinplace.com

 - National Center on Supportive Housing and Home Modification has a wealth of information and very extensive information on accessible housing and living design at https://homemods.org/resources/links/home-modification/